abinit/abinit/doc/mkdocs-user-guide/respfn.md

 Such a file might be used as input of another computation, or of another dataset.

-The relevant input variables are : [[ird1wf]], and [[irdddk]], as well as [[get1wf]], and [[getddk]], in the multi-dataset mode.
+The relevant input variables are: [[ird1wf]], and [[irdddk]], as well as [[get1wf]], and [[getddk]], in the multi-dataset mode.

 ## 3 The use of symmetries

 In order to understand correctly the behaviour of response-function runs, some information on the use of symmetries must be given.

 Some perturbations (including their wavevector) may be invariant for some symmetries.
 ABINIT is able to use symmetries to skip perturbations of which a